Paradise Square (musical)

 Paradise Square is a stage musical, with music by Jason Howland, lyrics by Masi Asare and Nathan Tysen, and a book by Christina Anderson, Larry Kirwan and Craig Lucas.
 Set in New York City during the Civil War and the New York City draft riots, the musical follows conflict between Irish Americans and Black Americans.
 The production is directed by Moisés Kaufman and choreographed by Bill T. Jones, with intimacy direction by Gaby Labotka.
 The musical opened on Broadway at the Ethel Barrymore Theatre on April 3, 2022.

 The show received mixed reviews from critics, and earned 10 nominations at the 75th Tony Awards, including Best Musical, with Joaquina Kalukango winning Best Actress.

-Background
+Hard Times: An American Musical

-The musical is based on Hard Times, conceived by Kirwan, which was originally presented Off Off Broadway in 2012 at Nancy Manocherian's the cell theatre, under the direction of Kira Simring.
+Paradise Square is based on Hard Times: An American Musical, written and conceived by Kirwan, which was originally presented Off-Broadway in September of 2012 at The Cell Theatre as part of Origin Theatre Company's 1st Irish Festival.
+Directed by Kira Simring, the cast included Jed Peterson as Stephen Foster, Jennifer Lorae as Jane Foster, Almeria Campbell as Nelly Blythe, James Sasser as Michael Jenkins, Stephane Duret as Thomas Jefferson, and John Charles McLaughlin as Owen Duignan.
+The production was named a "Critic's Pick" by The New York Times.

 Production history

 Berkeley (2018)

 The musical premiered at Berkeley Repertory Theatre in Berkeley, California on December 27, 2018, for a limited run which was extended to March 3, 2019.